Beastslash/about/governance/members.md

 Members can partially or completely transfer their votes to another individual or company.
 Transferred votes are added to the transferee's voting power and deducted from the transferrer's voting power.

 ### Total voting power
-The total voting power available can be changed by two-thirds (2/3) of the voting membership.
+The total voting power available can be changed by a two-thirds (2/3) vote of the voting membership.
 At this time, there are total 100 votes.

 ### Non-voting members
 Non-voting members, or members who have zero voting power, remain members unless they withdraw or are expelled.